inBeat/inbeat-website/content/top-influencers/tiktok/health/canada/toronto/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Toronto In 2023
+title: Top 10 Health TikTok Influencers In Toronto In 2024
 description: >-
-  Find top health TikTok influencers in Toronto in 2023.
+  Find top health TikTok influencers in Toronto in 2024.
 Most popular hashtags: #fyp #toronto #duet #foryoupage.
 platform: TikTok
 hits: 23
-text_top: Analyze the most popular TikTok accounts on inBeat.
+text_top: See the best TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 23 TikTok influencers like this in Toronto, Canada for you to work with.
+text_bottom: Our database holds 23 TikTok influencers like this in Toronto, Canada for you to connect with.
 profiles:
   - username: "mindonstrength"
     fullname: >-